Staff Directory

 Rev. Adam Schoepflin ’05

-LuHi Role: Campus Pastor, Teacher (Math/Social Studies); joined the LuHi faculty in 2011.
+LuHi Role: Campus Pastor, Teacher (Religion/Social Studies); joined the LuHi faculty in 2011.

 Education: Adelphi University, BS Mathematics, (Summa Cum Laude, Honors Diploma); Adelphi University, MA Adolescent Education (Summa Cum Laude, Pi Mu Epsilon, Kappa Delta Pi); Concordia Seminary, SMP Pastor